Seeding and syncing

 - Upgrade the Dynamics GP software.

 Syncing is the automatic propagation of changes in the GP database to the ActivReporter company database.
 To accomplish syncing, triggers are added to the GP database.
 These triggers create messages which contain the details for updating the ActivReporter company database to match the GP database and add them to a queue.
 A separate ActivSync database stores these messages.
-The messages in the queue are processed by a service called the SQL Service Broker External Activator (SSBEA).
+The messages in the queue are processed by a service called the SQL Server Service Broker External Activator (SSBEA).
 As a result, users see the changes made in GP updated to the ActivReporter company database almost instantly.

 If the sync process is interrupted, resuming the sync process should catch up with updates by processing any pending messages in the ActivSync database.
 In the event the ActivSync database itself is damaged, reseeding the company database from GP will re-establish synchronization.
 If you don't see changes being reflected in ActivityHD Explorer, check to see if the messages are stuck in the ActivSync database.